CoderDojoSV/beginner-python/Extras/README.md

 How can you make this into a program?
 It should ask the user to enter a number, output the number at every step, and count how many steps it took to finish.

 This will require one thing that you likely haven't seen before: mod (%).
-This is how you can determine if a number is even or odd.
+Mod can be used to determine if a number is even or odd.
 Mod is similar to division, but just worries about the remainder.
-So if you said 7 mod 2, it is asking what the remainder is when you divide 7 by 2.
+So if you do 7 mod 2, it is asking what the remainder is when you divide 7 by 2.
 The answer is 1.
-This is how you can program this in Python:
+This is how you can check if a variable called 'number' is even:

     if number % 2 == 0: